darbio/redis-topic-queues/README.md

 1. `npm install`
 2. `nf start`

-In our example, we have an API which emits domain events to NRP.
-These domain events all have a name which is prefixed by `domain.events.`.
+In our example, we have an API which emits domain events to a Bull queue called `domain.events`.
+These domain events all have a property called `eventName` which is prefixed by `domain.events.`.
 Domain events all have individual names, which extend the prefix (e.g. `domain.events.created`).

-Our topic is a worker process which listens for all events published on the topic `domain.events.*`, so catches all of the domain events which get published by the API.
+Our topic is a worker process which listens for all events published on the topic `domain.events`, so catches all of the domain events which get published by the publishing process.

 When the topic receives an event, it searches through it's list of registrations to see if there are any jobs which are registered against that event.
 For each